 COVID-19 is an ongoing pandemic of coronavirus disease 2019 (COVID-19), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The outbreak of this virus was first identified in Wuhan, Hubei, China, in December 2019.
 It was recognized as a pandemic by the World Health Organization (WHO) on 11 March 2020.

 The virus is typically spread during close contact via respiratory droplets produced when people cough or sneeze.
 The time between exposure and symptom onset is typically around five days, but may range from 2 to 14 days.

-Common symptoms include fever, cough, and
+Common symptoms include fever, cough, and shortness of breath.

 Complications may include pneumonia and acute respiratory distress syndrome.

 Vaccine and Treatment – There is no known vaccine or specific antiviral treatment.
 Primary treatment is symptomatic and supportive therapy.

 Recommended preventive measures include hand washing, covering the mouth when coughing, maintaining distance from other people, and monitoring and self-isolation for people who suspect they are infected.